Do the Right Thing: Filming

 Principal photography commenced on July 18, 1988, on a single block in Brooklyn, New York.
 The film crew transformed the dilapidated Stuyvesant Avenue, between Quincy Street and Lexington Avenue in the Bedford–Stuyvesant neighborhood, creating new structures such as the Korean grocery store, a functional pizza parlor representing Sal's Famous Pizzeria, and a radio station replacing a burnt-out building.
 Some characters' residences were set in a former crack house shut down by the production, and the brownstone serving as the home of the only white resident, "Clifton," was a vacant building before filming.
 Lee organized a block party before principal photography to foster a positive relationship between the neighborhood residents and the filmmakers.
 Production designer Wynn Thomas altered the street's color scheme, using a great deal of red and orange paint to convey the sense of a heatwave.
 During filming, the neighborhood's crack dealers threatened the film crew for disturbing their business, leading Lee to hire Fruit of Islam members to provide security.
 Filming wrapped on September 14, 1988, with a budget of $6.2 million.

-During the final confrontation between Aiello's "Sal" and Giancarlo Esposito's character, "Buggin Out," Lee allowed the actors to improvise racist remarks.
-Esposito, who was of half-Italian and half-African-American descent, found the scene cathartic.
+During the final confrontation between Danny Aiello's character, "Sal", and Giancarlo Esposito's character, "Buggin' Out", Lee allowed the actors to improvise racist remarks.
+Esposito, who is of half-Italian and half-African-American descent, found the scene cathartic.